Storidge/cio-faq/general.md

 ### What are the limits of the Community Edition (CE)?

 The Community Edition is free forever.
 It does have a limit of up to 5 Storidge nodes in a Swarm or Kubernetes cluster.
 The storage capacity in the cluster is limited to 10 TBs.

-We will be announcing Workgroup Edition and Enterprise Edition if you want to add extra functionality, e.g. more nodes and capacity, multi-zones for higher availability, auto tiering, etc.

 ### Can Storidge run in the cloud?
 On premise?
 Both?